Peet ransomware removal instructions

 |Damage||All files are encrypted and cannot be opened without paying a ransom.
 Additional password-stealing trojans and malware infections can be installed together with a ransomware infection.|

-Irrelevant emails that contain attachments and are sent from unknown, suspicious addresses should not be trusted, their contents (attachments or web links) should not be opened.
-Installed software should be updated using implemented functions or tools that are designed by official developers and not some third party tools.
-Furthermore, it is not safe to download software (and files) from untrustworthy and unofficial websites, using third party downloaders and other sources that we mentioned in the previous paragraph.
-It should be done using only official websites and direct links.
-No software should be activated using some 'cracking' (unofficial activation) tools.
-They are not legal and can be designed to cause installation of some malware.
-Also, it is important to regularly scan operating system with a reputable anti-spyware or antivirus suite and eliminate any detected threats as as soon as possible.
-If your computer is already infected with Peet, we recommend running a scan with Spyhunter for Windows to automatically eliminate this ransomware.
+Irrelevant emails that contain attachments and are sent from unknown, suspicious addresses should not be trusted, and their contents (attachments or web links) should not be opened.
+Installed software should be updated using implemented functions or tools designed by official developers, and not third party tools.
+It is not safe to download software or files from untrustworthy, unofficial websites, using third party downloaders, the other sources mentioned above.
+This should be done using only official websites and direct links.
+No software should be activated using 'cracking' (unofficial activation) tools - they are illegal and can be designed to cause installation of malware.
+Regularly scan the operating system with a reputable anti-spyware or antivirus suite and eliminate any detected threats immediately.
+If your computer is already infected with Peet, we recommend running a scan with Malwarebytes for Windows to automatically eliminate this ransomware.

-Text presented in Peet ransomware's text file ("_readme.txt"):
+Text presented in Peet ransomware text file ("_readme.txt"):

 Don't worry, you can return all your files!